GattoG13/AppCaloriesCalculator/README.md

-Calorie Tracker Application
+# 🧮 Calorie Tracker App
-Developed using JavaScript, ION Framework, HTML, and CSS, this application allows users to calculate their daily calorie intake.
-Users can register or log in with proper security validations.
-Once logged in, users can:

-Register a meal by selecting an item from a dynamic dropdown menu, entering the quantity and the date of consumption, with input validation.
+A responsive web-based calorie tracker built with **JavaScript**, **HTML**, and **CSS**, designed to help users estimate and record their daily calorie intake.

+---

+## 🚀 Features

+- 🔐 **User Authentication**
+  Secure login and registration system with input validation.

+- 🍱 **Add Meals Easily**
+  Users can register meals via a dynamic dropdown, select quantity, and set the date consumed.

+- 📅 **Track and Filter Meals**
-View and filter previously recorded meals within a selected date range.
+  View past meals and filter them by custom date ranges.

+- 🗺️ **Interactive Map View**
-See their current location on a live map, as well as the locations of users from other countries via a searchable text input.
+  Displays user geolocation with a live map and allows searching for users from other countries via city/country input.

+- 🌐 **Cross-platform**
-The application was deployed as an Android APK and is also fully functional in web browsers.
+  Originally built as an Android APK, the app runs seamlessly in modern web browsers.

+---

+## 🛠️ Built With

+- Vanilla JavaScript
+- HTML5 + CSS3
+- ION Framework
+- Leaflet.js (for the interactive map)
+- Bootstrap (for responsive layout)

+---